• About

 Since traditional flour is forbidden during Passover, if you are following the dietary rules of the holiday, matzo stands in in many forms - matzo farfel, matzo meal, and matzo cake meal.

 • Matzo Meal: If you put the broken pieces in a food processor and grind it up finer, then you have matzo meal.
-Yes, you can buy matzo meal in a box or can online or at the store.
+Yes, you can buy matzo meal in a box or online or at the store.
 Essentially the consistency of fine bread crumbs, matzo meal is used in matzo balls, potato pancakes, some dessert recipes, and as a breading, just to name a few possibilities.

 comparison of matzo farfel to matzo meal to matzo cake meal